One Pot Chicken Alfredo: Weeknight Dinner Savior

 • Pasta – Absorbs flavors while cooking and releases starches that thicken the sauce

-• Chicken – Provides lean protein and hearty texture to make the dish substantial
+• Chicken – Provides lean protein and a hearty texture to make the dish substantial

 • Parmesan cheese – Adds savory depth and naturally thickens the sauce